Cập nhật: 01-01-1970 12:00:00 | Blogs about Vietnam | Lượt xem: 1701

 Kim Bong has been a carpentry village in Hoi An since 15th century which once prosperous of making amber houses, wooden alters, furniture, household appliances, boats, etc. With it ups and downs throughout centuries, this traditional handicraft is still preserved till these days.

-Cham Island is one of the most stunning places in Hoi An but doesn’t have much attentions from the foreign travelers during the short time visit that other spots will be under their priority.
+Cham Island in Hoi An Vietnam is one of the most stunning places to enjoy beach leisure and wildlife but doesn’t have much attentions from the foreign travelers during the short time visit that other spots will be under their priority.
 Cham Island is also the place that government in Hoi An prohibit plastic bag usage.
 If anyone caught bringing plastic bag to this island, that person will be fired.

 From the Cua Dai Port, you can either take the speed boat in 45-minute ride or local wooden boat of around 1.5 hours.
 Upon arriving on the island, you can visit the local village with temple dedicated to the sea god; the verdant green landscape, local houses, cows and buffalos.
 From main island, there are choices to sail to other islands or beach for swimming in the natural turquoise beaches, do scuba diving, snorkeling and admire the marine world.
 Most of visitor go with one day to Cham Island for their sightseeing and enjoying time at nearby attractions.
 There are also the coming up of some homestays for overnight to make friend with this place.